Matt Cardona

-Matthew Brett Cardona (born May 14, 1985) is an American professional wrestler.
-He is a freelancer who competes on the independent circuit as well as making in ring appearances for Total Nonstop Action Wrestling (TNA) and WWE under his real name, stylized as Matt Cardona.
-He worked for WWE from 2006 to 2020, under the ring name Zack Ryder.
+Matthew Brett Cardona (born May 14, 1985) is an American professional wrestler and actor.
+He is signed to WWE, where he performs on the SmackDown brand under his real name.
+He previously performed in WWE from 2006 to 2020 under the ring name Zack Ryder, and is also known for his tenures in Total Nonstop Action Wrestling (TNA) and the independent circuit.

 Cardona debuted in professional wrestling in 2004, teaming with Brian Myers on the independent circuit.
 Both men were signed by WWE the following year, making their main roster debuts in 2007.
 After the team split in 2009, he made appearances on WWE's ECW brand until 2010, following which he was featured sparingly on television.
 In 2011, he launched a YouTube web series in which he proclaimed himself WWE's "Internet Champion"; this, along with his creative use of social media, helped him establish a substantial cult following.
 Over the course of his time with WWE, Cardona held the Intercontinental, United States, and (Raw) Tag Team Championships (the latter with Hawkins on two occasions).

-After being released by WWE in April 2020, Cardona has made appearances in major wrestling promotions including All Elite Wrestling, Impact Wrestling, and the National Wrestling Alliance, as well as the American independent circuit, most notably in Game Changer Wrestling (GCW).
+After being released by WWE in April 2020, Cardona has made appearances in major wrestling promotions including All Elite Wrestling (AEW), Impact Wrestling, and the National Wrestling Alliance (NWA), as well as throughout the American independent circuit, most notably in Game Changer Wrestling (GCW).
 He has since won various championships including the NWA World's Heavyweight Championship, Impact Digital Media Championship, and GCW World Championship.
 During this time he received critical praise, being named Indie Wrestler of the Year in 2022 and in 2023 by Pro Wrestling Illustrated.
+He returned to WWE in October 2025 and re-signed with the promotion in January 2026.

 Early life

-Matthew Brett Cardona was born in Merrick, New York, on May 14, 1985.
+Matthew Brett Cardona was born in Merrick, New York, on May 14, 1985 with Italian ancestry.
 While in high school, he overcame synovial sarcoma, which had started in his foot and spread to his lungs.
 He was forced to miss a year of school.